 July 25th Nettlebed.
 Warm up gig for SpanFest

 The festival was well run and fairly well attended, although I do recall it rained when Steeleye came on!
-I can't recall if it was professionally recorded but there was certainly footage being taken around the festival and there was some clips available from Park Records for a short time afterwards (and as a promo for the following years running - video below).
+It was 'recorded for prosperity' (per Park Records) but it didn't look overly professionally on the day.
+There was certainly footage being taken around the festival with clips available from Park Records for a short time afterwards (and as a promo for the following years running - video below).
 There are also some limited audience recordings on youtube which give a flavour of the setup.
 The event was run at a loss however which meant the following years was not held at Kentwell Hall, as originally planned.
 See below.

 Van Diemen's Land; Prince Charlie Stuart; Si Bheg Si Mhor; '1st House' reels; Cold Haily Windy Night; Seagull; Let Her Go Down; London; Who's the Fool Now; Who Told the Butcher?; They Called Her Babylon; 3 Sisters; Lord Elgin; Tam Lin; Betsy Bell and Mary Gray; Bonny Black Hare; Hard Times of Old England; Hat; Tunes.